History Of Hali'imaile Distilling Company

 Hali'imaile Distilling Company is the culmination of a dream made reality from the LeVecke family.
 A family whose life in the spirits industry spans over half a century, and more specifically on the Hawaiian Islands for the last 30 years...building brands like Hana Bay Rum and Whaler's Rum.
 15 years ago 2 brothers decided to start their own truly authentic micro-distillery on the island of Maui.
 Their goal was to create spirits that were truly one of a kind.

-Their journey found them scouring the country for a like minded master distiller that could help bring this dream to reality.
+Their journey found them scouring the country for a like-minded master distillery who could help bring this dream to reality.
 Mark Nigbur, a charismatic and gifted distiller in Colorado, was introduced to the brothers.
 Mark was making a name for himself in the industry for his unconventional distilling techniques and superior products.
 He had founded his own micro-distillery where he was distilling vodka from pharmaceutical grade glass stills that he engineered and designed himself.
 It wasn't long until the relationship was cemented and Mark brought his family to Maui to become Hali'imaile Distilling Company's Master Distiller.
 Today Mark works along side his eldest son Cory who currently manages the day to day Distilling operations.

-So while this is a fairly new distillery and a brand new visitor center, this was a family dream in the making for the last 30 years.
+While this is a fairly new distillery and tasting room, this is a family dream that has been in the making for decades.
 We are happy to welcome you to their vision.

 Hali'imaile Distilling Company...Born Upcountry